-Any religious service may be performed at any burial of any person when such burial properly complies with these rules and regulations, except that no religious rituals involving the sacrifice of animals at the Cemetery are permitted.
+Any religious service may be performed at any burial of any person when such burial properly complies with these rules and regulations.
+No religious rituals involving the sacrifice of animals at the Cemetery are permitted.

 4.2 Interments and Disinterments